GeoScripting-WUR/Intro2Linux/vmware_horizon_tutorial.md

 ## Starting up a Linux VDI

-Each WUR student should have access to one Linux VDI running Xubuntu 16.04 that has 2 cores, 4 GiB RAM and 50 GiB space.
+Each WUR student should have access to one Linux VDI running Ubuntu 16.04 that has 2 cores, 4 GiB RAM and 40 GiB space.
 These resources are not dynamic; if you feel that you need more, feel free to run Linux on your own devices or on local virtual machines on the university machines.
 If you should have access to a VDI but don't appear to, please contact the course coordinators and/or the IT help desk.

 The VDIs are always running.
 There are two ways to log in: via a client program or through a web browser.